ReconfigureIO/UX/docs/source/tutorial_3_structure_comms.rst

     		input[i] = uint32(i)
     	}

-Next, the code snippets for passing our test data to the FPGA look like this (remember these are out of context, please refer to the template above for the bigger picture):
+The code snippets for passing our test data to the FPGA look like this (remember these are out of context, please refer to the template above for the bigger picture):

 1. Create space in memory of the right size for our data, we need space to hold the data on its way to the FPGA and on its way back::